Kaifu96/kaifu96.github.io/index.md

 > ——《外物》

 **Translation**:
-Traps are for-fish; when fish are gotten, the traps are for-gotten.
+Traps are for-fish; when fish are got, the traps are for-got.
-Snares are for-hares; when hares are gotten, the snares are for-gotten.
+Snares are for-hares; when hares are got, the snares are for-got.
-Words are for-meanings; when meanings are gotten, the words are for-gotten.
+Words are for-meanings; when meanings are got, the words are for-got.